South African potato boycott: Potato boycott

 After the 1952 Defiance Campaign and the Congress of the People in 1955, the government prohibited most forms of political action and also banned many political leaders.
 The movement turned to boycotts as a method of resistance.
 Representatives of the African National Congress (ANC), the South African Congress of Trade Unions, South African Indian Congress (SAIC), South African Coloured Peoples Organisation/SACPO and the Congress of Democrats created a combined body called the Congress Alliance.
 The Congress Alliance aimed to initiate a boycott strategy in the struggle for equality in South Africa.
 Consumer boycotts were popular as there was less victimisation compared to other forms of resistance.
 Other boycotts included the 1957 Alexandra bus boycott, Beer Hall Boycott as well as 'Dipping tanks' which was initiated by women in Natal.
 On Friday, 26 June 1959 the South African Congress of Trade Unions, launched the national potato boycott in response to the unsatisfactory working conditions of labourers in Bethal in the Eastern Transvaal now known as Mpumalanga.
 Over 60, 000 people attended the launch of the boycott at Currie's Fountain in Durban.
 The potato boycott of 1959 is regarded as one of the most successful boycotts supported by the ANC Many people, black and white, started boycotting potatoes, a staple to many people's diets.
-Setswannung Molefe, an ANC supporter from Alexandra Township in Johannesburg believed that: 'The Boer who farmed with potatoes had the habit of knocking down his 'lazy' labourers with his tracter.
+Setswannung Molefe, an ANC supporter from Alexandra Township in Johannesburg believed that: 'The Boer who farmed with potatoes had the habit of knocking down his 'lazy' labourers with his tractor.
 He did not bury them, instead, he used them as compost in his potato farm.
 We convinced that what we heard was true, because even the potatoes themselves were shaped like human beings.
 They were not completely round.
 Then we had to boycott potatoes...we argued that eating potatoes was the same as eating human flesh.'
 Due to the effects of the boycott, the government appointed a Commission of Inquiry into the labourers working conditions.
 Farmers on potato farms also started improving the conditions of the labourers on their farms.
 In August 1959 a leaflets were released by the Congress Alliance titled: 'Potato Boycott lifted.
 A victory for the people.
 A warning for the farmer.'The boycott was finally called off in September 1959.
 It gave people confidence to participate in other protests.
 In 1957, Congress Alliance initiated a mass boycott of nationalist controlled businesses.
 Products listed included Rembrandt cigarette products, Senator Coffee, Braganza tea, Glenryck canned fish, Neptune canned fish, Laaiplek Farm Feeds and Protea Canned Fish.